Stress Management: Definition, Techniques, and Strategies

 Eating For Stress Management

 It might surprise you that you can do a lot to manage your stress by changing your diet.
 The foods we eat often contribute to the amount of stress we experience.
 So implementing a few healthy dietary strategies can be really helpful to add to your stress management plan.
-Here's a few to explore.
+Here are a few to explore.

 Cut down on sugar